Bee Branch Creek: Outcome

-Overall the project has prevented $11.6 million in damages.
+The Bee Branch after the restoration has been proven to manage flash flooding.
+However, without all the phases completed, water will move out slower.
+Over 1,100 properties were protected as a result of the restoration.
+Overall, the project has prevented $11.6 million in damages.

-The Atlantic covered an article on it, interviewing mayor Roy D. Buol.
+The Bee Branch received publicization in the likes of The Atlantic, Scientific American, and U.S. News & World Report.
 The project also inspired Middletown, Pennsylvania, who was also struggling with floods.
-Also, the project was used to resist the Blacksnake Combined Sewer Overflow.
-Protesters used the Bee Branch as what the Blacksnake Creek could become.
+Also, the project was used to resist the Blacksnake Combined Sewer Overflow project.
+Protesters against the project cited Bee Branch as what the Blacksnake Creek could become.
 However, supporters said Blacksnake Creek was very different.

 Geography

 The creek originates in the suburbia, just past Eisenhower Elementary, then flows into the Carter Street Detention Basin and 32nd Street Detention Basin in the Couler Valley.
-The Upper Bee Branch comes from the old sewer and feeds the lower Bee Branch.
+The Upper Bee Branch comes from the old sewer and feeds the Lower Bee Branch.
 The culvert that feeds the Upper Bee Branch comes from those detention basins deeper in town.
-The Bee Branch is split into two sections by the Canadian Pacific Railway and Garfield Avenue.
+The Bee Branch is split into two sections by the CPR and Garfield Avenue.
 The Lower Bee Branch goes out into the Mississippi.
 In total, the drainage basin covers about 6.5 sqmi and 50% of Dubuque's businesses and population.
 The creek is about 5 mi long.

 The geography of the north end of Dubuque, specifically its steepness, makes it more likely for floods to happen.
 This is made more extreme due to Dubuque covering permeable surfaces with asphalt.

 Crossings

-The Bee Branch is crossed by 22nd street and Rhomberg in the upper part and Sycamore Street and 16th Street in the lower section and Garfield and the CPR separates the upper and lower sections.
+The Bee Branch is crossed by 22nd Street and Rhomberg in the upper part and Sycamore Street and 16th Street in the lower section and Garfield and the CPR separates the upper and lower sections.
 Dubuque commissioned Origin Design to plan and build up the bridges of the upper and lower sections.

 Bee Branch Creek Greenway

-The Bee Branch Creek Greenway is a large, linear park along the creek.
+The Bee Branch Creek Greenway is a large, linear park along the Upper Bee Branch.
 It is 1938 ft long.
 The greenway includes a playground, an amphitheater, a garden, a bioswale, benches, lighting, and rest areas.
 The Bee Branch's trail is 1.56 mi long and is paved with asphalt and concrete.
 The trail is made up of two overlapping loops, both 0.82 mi long.
 The trails also go under the nearby rails through a pedestrian tunnel.

-Environment
+Ecology

 It is expected that the creek will maintain a healthy ecosystem.
 In the Lower Bee Branch, 14 native species of fish and the common carp have been found in it.
-Many of these fish are game fish including: bluegill, largemouth bass, and northern pike.
-The DNR considered the ecosystem healthy considering the newness of the stream.
+Many of these fish are game fish, including: bluegill, largemouth bass, and northern pike.
+The Iowa Department of Natural Resources considered the ecosystem healthy considering the how new the stream is.